MilesTeg97/D2R-DS1info2Unity/README.md

 ### FAQ

-#### What's the basic workflow?

-1. Edit .ds1 in Win_DS1Edit
-2. Run D2R-UnityHelper
-3. Make further edits to .json in Unity-D2R-Scene-Editor

 #### Why not build a fancy new editor for D2R?

 A: D2R uses a hibrid map design (two completely different file formats).
 You would end up porting Paul Siramys editor (a huge achievement btw!) to Unity.
-It involes assembly code...
+It involes assembly code... it's difficult.

-TLDR: Very, VERY difficult.

 #### Why Win_DS1Edit for editing .ds1 ?
 It's the only a full featured level editor for D2.
 It's stable and compatible with lots of modded maps from D2 era.
 Creating preset tilemaps ("floors") is relatively easy (or at least well documented).

-As D2R won't use wall tiles, you can concentrate on "walkmesh" design instead of puzzling together a perfect looking walls.
-All walls from D2 are used only as additional collision info by D2R.

 #### Credits
 huge thanks to